 The server interface is only operational when its assigned NP uplink is operational.

-Both servers and targets can be connected to the switch when in NPV mode.
+Servers can be connected to the switch when in NPV mode.

 Fibre Channel switching is not performed in the edge switch; all traffic is switched in the core switch.

 NPV supports NPIV-capable module servers.
 This capability is called nested NPIV.